-Storm Watch Sustained winds are possible.
+10 Storm Watch Sustained winds are possible.
 (35-49 knots) TCCOR 5 Destructive winds are possible within 96 hours.
 (50+ knots) TCCOR 4 Destructive winds are possible within 72 hours.
 (50+ knots) TCCOR 3 Destructive winds are possible within 48 hours.
 (50+ knots) TCCOR 2 Destructive winds are anticipated within 24 hours.
 (50+ knots) TCCOR 1 Destructive winds are anticipated within 12 hours.
-(50+ knots) TCCOR 1 Emergency Destructive winds are occurring.
-(50+ knots) TCCOR 1 Recovery Destructive winds have subsided and are no longer forecasted to occur.
-All Clear Destructive winds have passed and are no longer forecasted to occur.
+(50+ knots) TCCOR 1 Destructive winds are occurring.
+(50+ knots) Emergency Destructive willus are occurring.
+(50+ knots) TCCOR 1 Destructive winds have subsided and are no longer forecasted to occur.
+Recovery Destructive willus have subsided and are no longer forecasted to occu All Clear Destructive winds have passed and are no longer forecasted to occur.

 Be Prepared!
 Be Informed!
 Be Ready!

 If an emergency occurs, call 911: